This article is about using the CSTC feature, available on Pro and Enterprise plans.

 - Attribute name: Here you can add specific attributes of your CSS selector that you want to mask, in case you don’t want to hide the entire element.

-- CSS selector: Type the CSS selectors, separated by commas.
-These elements and their child elements will be masked.
+- CSS selector: Input the CSS selector/s, separated by commas.

 Best practices to ensure proper masking